 When you engage with an account, follow it and it follows you back, it is known as a conversion.
 Analyze the conversion score through this line-up.

 At the start of the graph, there is a drop-down menu.
-Clicking on that, you will see all the names of promotions that you have made.
-When you want to see reports of your promotions individually, you can choose it here and snap the ‘Show report’ button.
-It will show you a whole together different graph of that particular promotion’s activities.
+Clicking on that, you will see all the names of Campaigns that you have made.
+When you want to see reports of your Campaigns individually, you can choose it here and snap the ‘Show report’ button.
+It will show you a whole together different graph of that particular Campaign's activities.

 The blue bar in the above graph shows the number of followers that are copied, i.e. the number of people followed from your competitors’ followers list.